This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Omega-3 fatty acids (EPA+DHA) reduce the prostaglandin-mediated inflammation that accelerates cartilage breakdown and causes joint swelling.
 The joint benefit is a downstream effect of omega-3s’ systemic anti-inflammatory action — the same mechanism that supports cardiovascular health.

-The 5 Best Supplements for Men’s Joint Health
+The 5 Best Supplements for Men’s Joint Health in 2026

 1. Momentous Collagen Peptides — Best Collagen (~$45/30 servings)